Approximating (Weighted) Chromatic Correlation Clustering via Cluster LP: Deferred analysis from Section

 \subsection{Constructing \texorpdfstring{$\Eadm$}{E adm}}

-In the previous subsection, we present the construction of our preclustering $\preclustering$ and its color assignment $\colorpreclustering$.
+In the previous subsections, we have presented the construction of our preclustering $\preclustering$ and its color assignment $\colorpreclustering$ for \CCC and \WCCC, respectively.
 This subsection is devoted to constructing a set $\Eadm$ of admissible edges satisfying Theorem~\ref{thm:preclu:main} with $\preclustering$ and $\colorpreclustering$.
 To this end, we first identify a nearly optimal solution respecting the preclustered instance with a small-sized $\Eadm$.